kira25/QuizApp/README.md

-# HR_HuntLNG
+# Quiz of feelings

-Fluter project for the Human resources area
+Fluter project for the Human resources area.

 ## Getting Started